 The first step in the AMZ-cycle is an archaeological desk study.
-In 2018 two desk studies have been performed.
-The first study covers a wide area of the A- and B-blocks; the second study zooms in at the then planned appraisal well sites A15-05 and B10-04 (refer to figure 1).
+In 2018 two desk studies have been executed.^{2,3} The first study covers a wide area of the A- and B-blocks; the second study zooms in at the then planned appraisal well sites A15-05 and B10-04 (refer to figure 1).

 The second phase of the AMZ cycle is an inventory archaeological field study.
 As a rule, this field study comprises a geophysical survey of the seabed.
 In accordance with the Dutch Quality Standard for Archaeological Research (Dutch: Kwaliteitsnorm Nederlandse Archeologie; KNA 4.1-waterbodems) an archaeological Program of Requirements was written for the inventory archaeological field study.
-Along with the technical Scope of Work, the preconditions and deliverables described in the archaeological Program of Requirements were used as an input for the geophysical survey executed by Fugro.
-The survey data acquired prove therefore to be fit for and archaeological assessment.
+Along with the technical Scope of Work, the preconditions and deliverables described in the archaeological Program of Requirements were used as input for the geophysical survey executed by Fugro.
+The survey data acquired prove therefore to be fit for an archaeological assessment.

-Between 06 to 26 November 2019 Fugro conducted route and site surveys to gather sufficient information for drilling, platform and sealine engineering and installation.
+Between 06 to 26 November 2019 Fugro conducted route and site surveys to gather sufficient information for drilling, platform and sea line engineering and installation.4

-During this period a survey was also carried out for the proposed well site location B10, the proposed umbilical route from A12-CPP to the B10 site and the proposed pipeline from B10 to the Tie-in B13-A pipeline Route.
-The results of the archaeological assessment carried out for this proposed site and umbilical route are summarized in a separate report: 19A024-01.
+During this period a survey was also carried out for the proposed well site location A15 and the proposed umbilical route from A12-CPP to the proposed A15 site.
+The results of the archaeological assessment carried out for this proposed site and umbilical route are summarized in a separate report: 19A024-02.
 The survey results of the overlapping A12-CPP location are included in both reports.

-&lt;sup>1 Dutch: Erfgoedwet.
+1 Dutch: Erfgoedwet.

-&lt;sup>2 Van Lil 2018; report 18A021-01.
+2 Van Lil 2018; report 18A021-01.

-&lt;sup>3 Van Lil 2018; report 18A021-02.
+3 Van Lil 2018; report 18A021-02.

-&lt;sup>4 Fugro Reports 2019: P906247\GEOP\REP\B10 01 (Draft) and P906247\GEOP\REP\A15 01 (Draft).
+4 Fugro Reports 2019: P906247_GEOP_REP_B10 01 (Draft) and P906247_GEOP_REP_A15 01 (Draft).